 It depends on how long your item has been overdue.
 You may need to clear your account before borrowing additional materials.
 Please consult with library staff regarding your individual situation.

 If there is an item in WorldCat that is not in the Kirtland catalog and you have an updated registration card on file, you can request that item through interlibrary loan.
 At the bottom of the Detailed Record page you will see seven gray link icons.
 Click on the ILL button (the one with the picture of arrows between libraries).
 It will bring you to an interlibrary loan form.
 Complete the page and submit.
 You will be notified by email when your item comes in.

 Remember that you MUST have an updated registration card on file.
 Loan items generally take ten to fourteen days to arrive so please plan accordingly.
 For more information about interlibrary loans, please see the Interlibrary Loan Guide.

-The KCC Library cannot request items for you through MeLCat, but a search of MeLCat may show that an item you would like is available at your local public library.
+The Kirtland Library cannot request items for you through MeLCat, but a search of MeLCat may show that an item you would like is available at your local public library.
 For some people borrowing the item from their local library may be a faster choice than borrowing it via interlibrary loan.

 *Procedures subject to change.